This post may include affiliate links; see our disclosure policy.

 - Drain.
 Drain the excess liquid.
 Taste and add additional seasonings if desired.

-Once you’re done cooking them, what next?
+Once you’re done cooking, what’s next?
 Here are recipes that highlight this unique variety of legume:

 - Easy side dish: olive oil and chopped herbs.
 All you need to do to dress these up is a drizzle of olive oil and whatever chopped herbs you have on hand.

 - Sloppy Joes.
-Substitute for brown lentils in our deliciously crowd-pleasing vegan Sloppy Joes.
+Substitute brown lentils for the ground beef in these delicious, crowd-pleasing vegan Sloppy Joes.

 - Smoky lentils and rice.
-Our Instant Pot lentils and rice recipe works as a lunch, side dish, or healthy taco filling.
+My Instant Pot lentils and rice recipe works as a lunch, side dish, or healthy taco filling.

 - Stuffed sweet potatoes.
 These stuffed sweet potatoes are a hearty vegetarian main dish.